Awoyalejohn/Newsit/README.md

 -   The base code of the project is from Code institute’s [I Think Therefore I Blog project.](https://www.youtube.com/watch?v=kEdGDvrFSks)
 -   Cards, side panel, and footer is from [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/)
 -   Generating upvotes is from Code institute’s [I Think Therefore I Blog project](https://www.youtube.com/watch?v=kEdGDvrFSks)
--   Using related names in models is takent from a [Reddit](https://www.reddit.com/r/django/comments/76a7uw/related_name_in_modelspy/) answer in the comments
+-   Using related names in models is taken from a [Reddit](https://www.reddit.com/r/django/comments/76a7uw/related_name_in_modelspy/) answer in the comments
 -   Code for slug routing is from [Vegibit](https://vegibit.com/slug-based-routing-in-django/%29)
 -   Code on how to use auto [slug](https://django-autoslug.readthedocs.io/en/latest/)
 -   Code for styling Django forms with Bootstrap is from the [Codemy blog video](https://www.youtube.com/watch?v=6-XXvUENY_8)